 Research shows that harsh physical punishment can weaken children's trust in adults.
 Physical punishment does not help children learn self-control.
 When adults use physical punishment, children feel angry at adults and ashamed of themselves.
-When young children experience consistent and positive guidance, they are more like.

 When young children experience consistent and positive guidance, they are more likely to act kindly toward others.